We are GLAD you stopped by!

 Come as you are!

 At Mary Esther UMC you’ll see blue jeans and three-piece suits alike.
 Be sure to bring the kids.
 Nursery services are provided during worship.
-Coffee and snacks are provided in between Sunday School and the Worship service.

 Who We Are